-The bitcoin blockchain network was built primarily to send money from one wallet to another without the need for a central authority or middleman, like a bank.
+The bitcoin blockchain network was built primarily to send money from one wallet to another without needing a central authority or middleman like a bank.
 It does this by combining cryptography, distributed networks, and a ledger to ensure that payments are sent directly from one party to another.

 Transactions are processed and published in blocks every 10 minutes and each block, 1Mb in size, consists of transactions.
 When a payment is sent, the network first checks if the sender is authorized to send the payment by checking their wallet.
-If the currency in the sender’s wallet is above the amount they try to send, the transaction is approved.
+The transaction is approved if the currency in the sender’s wallet is above the amount they try to send.
 If not, the transaction is declined.